-IIIUEX 1.
-Course was omitted.
-2. A student was scheduled for a teacher with failed a course. whom he/she previously 3.
-An incorrect level of a course was scheduled L. A student passed a course during summer so additional course. chool and is eligible to add an A student has registered for a sequential couprerequisite course. urse but has failed the 6.
-An error was made in creating the student's schedule.
+Tentative Dates Events A student passed a course during summer school and is eligible to add an additional course.
+A student has registered for a sequential course but has failed the prerequisite course.
+6. An error was made in creating the student's schedule.
 Note: Schedules will not be changed for the purpose of changing teachers within the same course for class period preference.